-There is a general field trip form that is required to be filled out at the beginning of the school year.
-All scholars, whose parents/guardians provide permission, will participate in field trips.
+There is a general field trip form that is required to be completed at the beginning of the school year.
+All scholars, whose parents/guardians provide permission, may participate in field trips.
 Parents/guardians will be notified through the school, in writing, or via email of pertinent information about any planned trip that the class is anticipating.
-A signed permission form will be required of the parent/guardian to enable the scholar to participate.